D4N0N4RT/D4N0N4RT/README.md

 - Participated in business analysis of several features
 - Implemented various business features
 - Actively participated in code refactoring and bug fixing

+# My profesional interests
+In my spare time, I like to learn about new technologies and to engage in pet projects involving technologies with which I have limited experience.
+My latest pet project involves working with Spring Kafka working with multiple partitions in topic and an exactly once delivery semantics guarantee